-Jordan Arnold is chief innovation officer at K2 Integrity, and serves as global chair of the firm’s Private Client Services practice.
+Jordan Arnold is executive vice president at K2 Integrity, and serves as global chair of the firm’s Private Client Services practice.

 A former Manhattan prosecutor with more than 15 years of law enforcement and private risk advisory experience, he is routinely called upon by high-net-worth families, executives from the private and public sectors, and entertainment, music, and sports professionals to help navigate critical and sensitive situations that pose threats to physical and cyber security, privacy, reputation, and profitability.